kilmajster/ngrok-spring-boot-starter/README.md

 ### 🚀 Minimal configuration
 #### `ngrok.enabled` - one required configuration property
 For simple http tunneling to springs default server port, **only one configuration property is required**.
-There are many ways to provide spring config, for `application.property` based configuration, it will be:
+There are many ways to provide spring config, for `application.property` based one, it will be:
 ```properties
 ngrok.enabled=true
 ```